 The Society is an independent, nonprofit organization, not a

 state-funded agency.
-All of our work to save, preserve, and share New Hampshire's past depends on contributions
+All of our work to save, preserve, and share New Hampshire's past depends on membership dues and contributions

 from people like you.